bodrick/awesome/TOPICS.md

 *   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
 *   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
 The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
 *   [chroma-sdk/Colore](https://github.com/chroma-sdk/Colore) - A powerful C# library for Razer Chroma's SDK
-*   [fullstackhero/dotnet-webapi-starter-kit](https://github.com/fullstackhero/dotnet-webapi-starter-kit) - Clean Architecture Template for .NET 7.0 WebApi built with Multitenancy Support.
+*   [fullstackhero/dotnet-webapi-starter-kit](https://github.com/fullstackhero/dotnet-webapi-starter-kit) - production grade .net 8 webapi starter kit with multitenancy support and clean code. 🔥
 *   [CommunityToolkit/dotnet](https://github.com/CommunityToolkit/dotnet) - .NET Community Toolkit is a collection of helpers and APIs that work for all .NET developers and are agnostic of any specific UI platform.
 The toolkit is maintained and published by Microsoft, and part of the .NET Foundation.
 *   [amis92/csharp-source-generators](https://github.com/amis92/csharp-source-generators) - A list of C# Source Generators (not necessarily awesome) and associated resources: articles, talks, demos.
 *   [winsw/winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.